School Library

 We have a very well-equipped department to help you create and learn new skills in practical and theoretical music studies.

 The Music Department is situated on the top floor of the school.
-The main classroom is equipped with 17 digital keyboard workstations – each station has a PC and a monitor which are linked to the school network.
-Each PC is equipped with the latest Music software: Sebelius, MuseScore, Serato DJ and Music Loop.
+The main classroom is equipped with 16 digital keyboard workstations – each station has a PC and a monitor which are linked to the school network.

-The Classroom is also equipped with: Electro / Acoustic guitars, bass guitars, drums and percussion, electronic drums and ukuleles.
+The department is also equipped with: Electro / Acoustic guitars, bass guitars, drums and percussion, electronic drums and ukuleles as well as recording equipment.

 The rooms combined, have a good level of soundproofing.